 The New York State Health Department has evaluated the susceptibility of water supplies statewide to potential contamination under the Source Water Assessment Program (SWAP).
 In general, the Great Lakes sources used by Shoremont and ECWA are not very susceptible because of the size and quality of the Great Lakes.
 Hemlock and Canadice Lakes, used by the Hemlock plant, are also not very susceptible because of their size and controlled watersheds.
 The well water used by the Corfu Plant is more susceptible but the confined nature of the aquifer provides protection against the few nearby potential contaminant sources.
 Because storm and waste water contamination are potential threats to any source water, the water provided to our customers undergoes rigorous treatment and testing prior to its delivery.

-The Shoremont Plant and the purchased water producers all use a similar treatment process: coagulation, filtration and disinfection.
+The Shoremont and Webster plants and the purchased water producers all use a similar treatment process: coagulation, filtration and disinfection.
 Coagulants are added to clump together suspended particles, enhancing their removal during filtration.
 Chlorine is used to disinfect the water and to provide the residual disinfectant that preserves the sanitary quality of the water as it travels from each plant to your home.
 Fluoride is also added to help prevent tooth decay.
 The treatment process at the Corfu Water Plant consists of filtration, softening and disinfection with chlorine.